 This amendment is now awaiting further approvals to get into force.
 According to some senior economists, the new modification in the law will have many negative impacts on the already stagnant economy of the country.
 As per the 2021 amendment in the 1956 SBP Act, the bank would have to halt its quasi-fiscal operations which it takes on behalf of the government of Pakistan.

 The ramifications of this act would hamper the state bank and the government of Pakistan from taking action for the welfare of the populace of the country.
 It will also preclude the SBP from granting any loans to the federal government.
-Thus, the federations will be coerced to take loans from private banks on higher interest rates.
+Thus, the federations will be coerced to take loans from private banks at higher interest rates.

 The assets in the SBP would only be used to pay the debt to IMF without any kind of consent or approval from the federal government of the country.
 The central government will be responsible to fill the account of the SBP if found empty.
 The SBP Amendment Act 2021 would give the central bank greater autonomy to play its role in target prices and the financial stability of the country.